Lala2398/Lala2398/README.md

 ## Education:
-09/2021- Present - PhD (Molecular Biology) Azerbaijan National Academy of Sciences - Institute of Molecular Biology and Biotechnologies
+09/2021- Present - PhD (Biology) Azerbaijan National Academy of Sciences - Institute of Molecular Biology and Biotechnologies

 09/2019-06/2021 - Master (Anthropology) Azerbaijan National Academy of Sciences - Institute of Archeology and Ethnography